geoman-io/maplibre-geoman-docs/docs/index.md

 ---
 sidebar_position: 1
 title: "Introduction"
-description: "Explore Leaflet-Geoman documentation: your guide to mastering this powerful geo-editing tool.
+description: "Explore MapLibre-Geoman documentation: your guide to mastering this powerful geo-editing tool.
 Dive into tutorials, code snippets, API references and more."
 slug: "/"
 ---

 # Documentation

-### For Leaflet-Geoman (Free & ⭐ Pro)
+### For MapLibre-Geoman (Free & ⭐ Pro)

-A Leaflet Plugin For Creating And Editing Geometry Layers Draw, Edit, Drag, Cut, Rotate, Split, Scale, Measure, Snap and Pin Layers.
+A MapLibre Plugin For Creating And Editing Geometry Layers Draw, Edit, Drag, Cut, Rotate, Split, Scale, Measure, Snap and Pin Layers.

 ![](/img/geoman-docs.png)